zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 I was feeling pretty good about my new decision to eat b etter.
 But then, I passed the cookie aisle.
 My resolve weakened.
 I spotted my favor ite type of cookies.
 Before I knew what I was doing, I’d put a bag of those  cookies in my cart.

-I know I should be able to resist impulse buys, especially o f things I’m likely to eat all in one sitting, but don’t forget, I’m eating  more fruits and vegetables.
+I know I should be able to resist impulse buys, especially of things I’m likely to eat all in one sitting, but don’t forget, I’m eating  more fruits and vegetables.
 With my new healthy diet, aren’t I allowed to fall off the  wagon now and then?

 [end of story]

 You should never pass on a script written by our scriptwri ter, the wonderful Dr. Lucy Tse.

-From Los Angeles, California, I’m Jeff McQuillan.
-Than k you for listening.
-Come back and listen to us next time on ESL Podcast.

-English as a Second Language Podcast is written and produ ced by Dr. Lucy Tse, hosted by Dr. Jeff McQuillan, copyright 2010 by the Center  for Educational Development.

 # Being an Early or Late Riser